chrisnajman/gulp-boneus/README.md

 5) CSS settings

-   No CSS folder is generated or exists in 'dev-boneus', only the 'scss' folder.
+   No CSS folder is generated or exists in 'dev-boneus', only the SCSS folder.

    No SCSS folder is generated in 'boneus', only the CSS folder.